 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Bitkub consists of four parts: general information, fees, deposit methods and security.

-The 24 hour trading volume at this exchange is not that impressive.
-On the day of writing this review (27 November 2018), the 24 hour trading volume was only USD 632,000.
+On the day of first writing this review (27 November 2018), the 24 hour trading volume was USD 632,000.
 This placed Bitkub at place 147 in the list of exchanges rated after 24 hour trading volume.
+On the date of last updating this review (25 July 2019), the 24 hour trading volume was USD 353,000 so there’s still surely some room for improvement there.

 Bitkub Trading View